JvanMerle/gulp-java-merger/README.md

 });
 ```

-By default, the first package first is added.
+By default, the first package line is added.
 If you don't want any package line at all, add `false` as second parameter:

 ```javascript
 var merge = require('gulp-java-merger');